-FAS 109 Fashion Arts and 2 hrs.
-Design (2-0)
+FAS 109 Fashion Arts and Design (2-0)

 Focuses on theory and principles of design for fashion.
 The elements of design and color are covered.
 Develops the perception and awareness to judge good design and to analyze potential trends.
-Studies the influence of present-day cultural trends on the field of desian.
+Studies the influence of present-day cultural trends on the field of

-FAS 110 Costume History (2-0) Introduces the elements of design and color in historical perspective.
+FAS 110 Costume History (2-0)

+Introduces the elements of design and color in historical perspective.
 A survey of historical periods of design focusing on costumes.

-Examines the influences on these periods of social, political and economic forces.
+Examines the influences of social, political and economic forces on these periods.
 Prerequisite: Consent of coordinator.

-3 hrs.
-FAS 111 Twentieth Century Costume and Trends (3-0)
+FAS 111 Twentieth Century 3 hrs.
+Costume and Trends (3-0)